kuijjerlab/sisana/README.md

 #### ❓Question 1: What is the structure of each of the three input files for SiSaNA's preprocessing step?
 What do the columns represent in each of the files?

-#### ❓Question 2: How many unique TFs are in the prior motif file?
-How many unique genes?
+#### ❓Question 2: How many genes are being used as input in the expression file?
+How many unique TFs are in the prior motif file?
+How many unique genes in the prior motif file?

 ## SiSaNA help documentation
 To view help documentation on which subcommands are available, the following can be used: